nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ![HabitSequenceDiagram.png](diagrams/habit/HabitSequenceDiagram.png)
 * Note that `PlaceholderReflectionCommand` can refer to any of the habit commands.

-When main starts, `scanner` and `HabitTracker` objects are created.
+When `Main` starts, `scanner` and `HabitTracker` objects are created.
 Upon receiving user input, the input will first be determined if it is a command related to the habit tracker feature.
 If it is, it will be further parsed by `HabitCommandParser` to determine the command.
 The corresponding habit command object is then created and is returned to `Main`, where `execute` will then be called and the corresponding method in `HabitTracker` is invoked.